ElvenTools/elven-tools-website/src/docs/dapp-backend-integration.md

 Elven Tools Dapp is an excellent base for building more complicated stuff on it.
 It uses the NextJS framework, so you also have a free backend setup.
 Here are basic steps on how you could verify the user on the backend side of your dapp:

-1. Login user using one of the dapp auth providers (Web Wallet, browser extension, Maiar mobile app).
+1. Login user using one of the dapp auth providers (Web Wallet, browser extension, Maiar mobile app and Ledger).
 2. When logging in, pass the custom token.
 It can be a randomly generated hash.
 3. You will get the signature back.
 It will also be saved in the local storage in the browser.
 4. You already have an address, a custom token, and a signature at this stage.
 You can send it to your backend and verify it.